Late Monday, AbbVie (ABBV) officially announced that it had

 Jim Cramer, Stephanie Link, and TheStreet Research Team

 DISCLOSURE: At the time of publication, Action Alerts PLUS

-was long MSFT.
+was long ABBV.

 Want more than one service?
 Sign up to one of our packaged services and take advantage of amazing savings!